 - To get to Halong Bay you should fly into Noi Bai International Airport, located on the outskirts of Hanoi.

 - The currency in Vietnam is the Vietnamese Dong.
 The exchange rate is approximately US$1 to 23,000 Dong.
 Yes – THOUSAND.
 Cash is king in Vietnam so exchange some money when you arrive at the airport.

 - Stay connected and buy a local SIM card at the airport.
-You’ll get 7 GB of data for just US$10!
-Most Halong Bay boats do not offer wifi.
+You can get 60 GB of data for just US$6 by pre-purchasing your SIM card here!
+Most Halong Bay boats do not offer wifi in your room.

 How to get from Hanoi to Halong Bay

-The easiest way to get to Halong Bay is by car.
+The easiest way to get from Hanoi to Halong Bay is by car.
 The drive from Hanoi to Halong Bay will take approximately 3.5 hours with a toilet break midway through.
-Alternatively, you can get to Halong Bay from Noi Bai International Airport in about 3.5 to 4 hours.
+Alternatively, you can get to Halong Bay from Hanoi Noi Bai International Airport in about 3.5 to 4 hours.

 Almost all of the Halong Bay cruise companies will be able to organize a pick up from/drop off to Hanoi.
 You can either book a 4-seater private car for approximately US$125 (round trip)/US$70 (one way), or take a shared luxury van (7 seater) for US$40 per person (round trip)/US$28 per person (one way).

 Visiting Hanoi before or after Halong Bay?
 Click here for my quick guide to what to see and where to eat in Hanoi!